stepanenko/linux-info/README.md

-## Angular Node Socket Chat
+## Angular Socket.io Chat App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 Updated via `npx npm-check-updates -u` at 15.09.2020.

-> This project is small and simple so it may be removed.
+> This project is small and should be moved to angular-apps